BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Conclusion

 \section{Conclusion}

-In this study, we propose BlindHarmony, a flow-based blind harmonization method for MR images.
-Unlike other existing harmonization methods, our approach is trained exclusively on the target domain dataset and can be applied to previously unseen domain images.
-The flow model is trained solely on the target domain data, and the harmonized image is optimized to have correlation with the source domain image while maintaining a high probability of the flow model.
-Both simulated and real-world datasets found that our method achieved acceptable results.
-Our study demonstrates the feasibility blind harmonization, providing a significant advantage in scenarios where access to source domain data is limited or unavailable.
+In this study, we propose BlindHarmony, a flow-bassed blind harmonization method for MR images.
+Unlike other existing harmonization methods, our network is trained exclusively on the target domain dataset and can be applied to previously unseen domain images.
+The flow model is trained only on the target domain data, and the harmonized image is optimized to have a correlation with the source domain image while maintaining a high probability of the flow model.
+Both simulated and real-world datasets showed that our method achieves acceptable results.
+Our study demonstrates the feasibility of blind harmonization, providing an advantage in scenarios where access to source domain data is limited or unavailable.\\

+\textbf{Acknowledgements} This work was supported by the funding agencies of the Republic of Korea (NRF- 2022R1A4A1030579, NRF-2021R1A2B5B03002783, 21NPSS-C163415-01, and IITP-2023-RS-2023-00256081), Radisen Co.
+Ltd. and INMC and IOER of Seoul National University.

 { }